All

 read French.
 Also, be sure you get one for the correct route.

-There is one for the Arles route as well as the Le Puy route.
+There is one for the Arles route as well as the Le Puy route and

 .